I can give you a thousand reasons not to choose me.

 Perhaps I am foolishly waiting to learn my worth through the eyes of my lover but you know, I think (perhaps foolishly) it’s working.

 And when I get there, you’ll be the last to know or care.

-But I must say the saint was right, if all the way to heaven is heaven, then all the way to true love is, the way to learn what it means to love,
+But I must say the saint was right, if all the way to heaven is heaven, then all the way to true love is love learning what every ounce of that means,

 And I wouldn’t have the journey any other way.